Wilfred/difftastic/README.md

 # tree-sitter-dart
 This is a tree-sitter grammar written for the dart programming language.
-I attempted to adhere as closely as possible to the dart language spec.
-Initially I started with a copy of the tree-sitter Java grammar which is why there may be a few relics included in here.
+We attempt to adhere as closely as possible to the dart language spec.
+Initially it was started with a copy of the tree-sitter Java grammar which is why there may be a few relics included in here.
 For the sake of simplifying the syntax tree, many items were made inlined with tree-sitter's "underscore" method of writing rules.

 # Getting Started
 - Go to the project directory